-Harmful cyanobacterial blooms (HCBs) are dense concentrations of cyanobacteria (photosynthetic single-celled microscopic organisms) that pose a health risk to people, pets, and livestock.
+Harmful cyanobacterial blooms (HCBs) are dense concentrations of cyanobacteria (photosynthetic single-celled microscopic organisms) that pose a health risk to people and animals.
 Cyanobacteria are commonly referred to as blue-green algae because they look very similar to algae.
-For this same reason, HCBs are also commonly referred to as HABs.
+For this same reason, HCBs are commonly referred to as harmful algal blooms or HABs.

 Under normal conditions, cyanobacteria are present at low levels and play an important role in aquatic ecosystems.
-When HCBs occur, cyanobacteria become visibly abundant and can look like grass clippings, blue-green scum, or spilled pain on the water surface.
-HCBs may also be suspended in the water column, so HCBs may also make the water appear green or blue-green.
-To view photos of harmful cyanobacterial blooms found in Wyoming, click here
+When HCBs occur, cyanobacteria become visibly abundant can look like grass clippings, blue-green scum, or spilled paint on the water surface.
+HCBs may also be suspended in the water column or attached to rocks, sediments or plants on the bottom of the waterbody.
+To view photos of harmful cyanobacterial blooms found in Wyoming, click here.

-Cyanobacteria can produce cyanotoxins and other irritants that can cause several health effects in people, pets, and livestock.
+Cyanobacteria can produce toxins and other irritants that can cause several health effects in people and animals, including pets and livestock.
 Health effects include rashes, itching, numbness, fatigue, disorientation, abdominal pain, vomiting, and diarrhea.
-In extreme cases, cyanotoxins may lead to pet or livestock death.
-Blooms may also cause fish kills and interfere with drinking water supplies.
-More information on HCB-related health effects for people, pets, and livestock: Centers for Disease Control and Prevention
+In extreme cases, cyanotoxins may lead to wildlife, pet, or livestock death.
+Blooms may also cause fish kills due to depleted oxygen levels, create issues for drinking water supplies and agriculture, and lead to tourism and property value losses.
+More information on HCB-related health effects for people and animals: Center for Disease Control and Prevention.

 - Rinse fish with clean water and eat only the fillet portion.